pipefy/RecruitmentExercise/BACKENDEXERCISE.md

 ## Good Luck!

-Take your time to build the exercise and feel **free to ask** any questions you may have.
+You've one week to build the exercise and feel **free to ask** any questions you may have.

 Thanks!